-- We work hard to eliminate any actual or potentially discriminatory barriers that may prevent someone from applying; e.g., we use non-gender specific language such as Tradesperson or Journeyperson rather than Tradesman or Journeyman - To add more diversity of experience, talent and skills, we attempt to attract candidates from a variety of sources; e.g. job fairs, trades associations, communities, skilled trades programs, universities, schools, etc. - We seek to ensure employment opportunities are fair and equitable and that no candidate is denied opportunities for reasons unrelated to ability and performance-we don't screen out candidates based on their sex, gender, ethnic origin, or any other prohibited ground of discrimination - We compensate employees at fair market value, based on their skills, experience, and relevant competencies and qualifications
+- We eliminate any actual or potentially discriminatory barriers that may prevent someone from applying.
+For example, we use non-gender specific language such as tradesperson or journeyperson rather than tradesman or journeyman. - To add more diversity of experience, talent and skills, we seek to attract candidates from a variety of sources such as job fairs, trades associations, communities, skilled trades programs, universities, schools, etc. - We ensure employment opportunities are fair and equitable, and that no candidate is denied opportunities for reasons unrelated to ability and performance.
+We don't screen out candidates based on their sex, gender, ethnic origin, or any other prohibited grounds of discrimination.